Camp of Boulogne

-The Boulogne camp refers to two military camps established around Boulogne-sur-Mer in France.
+The Camp of Boulogne refers to two military camps established around Boulogne-sur-Mer in France.

 First camp

 The first camp was prepared by Julius Caesar in 54 BC to prepare the fleet for his second expedition to Britain.
 One hypothesis is that Caesar set up his camp at the current location of the old City of Boulogne-sur-Mer.
 Some historians believe that the Old City was built on the camp; at a vicinity to Itius port which he cites in Chapter IV of its Gallic Wars:

 Caesar returns in Hither Gaul, and from there to the army.
 When he got there, he visited all neighbourhoods, and finds that the singular activity of the soldiers had managed, despite extreme shortages of all things, to build about six hundred ships of the form described above and twenty eight galleys, all ready for sea in a few days.
 After giving praise to soldiers and those who had led the work, he instructs his intentions and ordered them to go all the Itius port, where he knew the ride in Brittany is very convenient, the distance this island to the mainland being only thirty thousand steps.